Types of Degrees Agricultural Mechanization Majors Are Getting

 Abilities for Ag Mech Majors

-As an ag mech major, you will find yourself needing the following abilities:
+As a ag mech major, you will find yourself needing the following abilities:

-What Can You Do With an Ag Mech Major?
+What Can You Do With a Agricultural Mechanization Major?

 |Job Title||Job Growth Rate||Median Salary|